ankitbatra22/VectorAssist/README.md

 # VectorAssist
-Utilized computer vision to take an input picture of two handwritten vectors, and classify the numbers to calculate the dot and cross product of them.
+Utilized computer vision to take an input picture of two handwritten vectors, and classify the numbers to perform vector arithmetic.
 I trained the model using the MNIST dataset, and openCV to create contours, the bounding boxes and apply a Gaussian filter.

 [![IMG-3742.jpg](https://i.postimg.cc/ZYdbMT7f/IMG-3742.jpg)](https://postimg.cc/BtJf8GGD)